Tensor-structured sketching for constrained least squares: Conclusions and future work

 \section{Conclusions and future work}

 In this paper, motived by structured least squares in practical applications, we presented a row-wise tensor-structured sketching design to accelerate the solving procedure.
-We have demonstrated a state-of-the-art estimate for the sketching dimension of the proposed sketch in terms of the Gaussian width.
-The result directly applies to common types of optimizations in different geometry landscapes.
-In light of the theoretical support to the main result, we developed the analysis for the maximum embedding error of the proposed sketching matrix over a fixed set, with the help of the generic chaining technique.
-We ran numerical simulations and showed that the empirical results are consistent with the theory.
+For unconstrained linear regressions, we provided a sharp sketching dimension bound that is derived from the optimal JL property of the proposed sketch.
+We have also demonstrated a state-of-the-art sketching estimate regarding constrained least squares problems.
+The result involves the calculation of a $M$-complexity parameter and directly applies to common types of optimizations in different geometry landscapes.
+In light of the theoretical support to the main result, we developed the analysis for the maximum embedding error of the sketching matrix over a fixed set, with the help of the generic chaining technique.
+Our theories are then verified by numerical simulations on various choices of sketching matrices and parameter situations.

-Future work remains, first, extending the current result in the order-$2$ case to higher order tensor structure.
+Future work remains, firstly, considering the suboptimal estimate led by the newly introduced $M$-complexity compared to the classical Gaussian width, we shall seek for a more accessible complexity term to offer a better characterization for sketching constrained optimizations.
 Secondly, the sketching model in this work considers only the sub-Gaussian random variables, an interesting open problem would be analyzing the sketching property for the randomized FFT-related construction with tensor structure, as such class of sketch enables fast matrix-vector multiplications.
-The last open problem is inspired by the numerical observations shown in \cref{sketch_size,rank,density}, that the proposed sketching design works better on the tensor-structured programs than unstructured programs.
+The last open problem is inspired by the numerical observations shown in \cref{sketch_size} and \cref{rank}, that the proposed sketching design works better on the tensor-structured programs than unstructured programs.
 This may suggest that a tighter sketching size estimate could be derived for tensor-structured programs.